go-to-k/delstack/README.md

   - CloudFormation stack name
     - Must be specified in **not** interactive mode
     - Otherwise you can specify it in the interactive mode
+  - **Multiple specifications are possible.**
+    - `delstack -s test1 -s test2`
+    - **Dependencies between stacks are taken into account, the stacks are deleted in order, starting with the newly created stack.**
 - -p, --profile: optional
   - AWS profile name
 - -r, --region: optional(default: `us-east-1`)